Calendar 2019 - 2020

 1pm - 4pm

 Find freedom of expression through printmaking.
 Develop individual projects in mediums including etching copper and zinc, color viscosity roller technique, and monotype.
 Unite technique and imagination in a dynamic expression of your unique vision.
-The instructor will be present on Mondays and Tuesdays.
+The instructor will be present on Tuesdays and Wednesdays.